Contract Creation & Templates

 Drafting a written agreement is not rocket science.

-With the following practical tips, you can ensure that your contract understandable and legally secure Wants to:
+With the following practical tips, you can ensure that your contract is understandable and legally secure:

 • Clear, understandable wording: Write in such a way that a third party outside the industry could also understand the contract.
 Avoid unnecessary jargon or nested sentences.
 If necessary, define important terms directly in the contract.
 For example: If you use abbreviations or technical terms in the contract, explain them briefly.
 Clear language helps everyone involved and reduces the risk of different interpretations.